oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

   TrackNumber = Integer   // Track number for current song
 ```

+The JADN Integer primitive type encompasses the UML UnlimitedNatural primitive
+type through the use the `minv` Type Option: an Integer with a `minv` of `0` has
+the same range of values as an UnlimitedNatural.

 Table 3-7 lists the *format* options applicable to the Integer type: